Dick Nallin

+Richard Francis Nallin (February 26, 1878 – September 7, 1956) was an American baseball umpire and head coach in college football.
+He also played college football and played professionally in Minor League Baseball.

+Sports career

-Richard Francis Nallin (February 26, 1878 – September 7, 1956) was an American college football player and coach and baseball player and umpire.
-He served as head football coach at Villanova College—now known as Villanova University—in 1899, compiling a record of 7–2–1.
-Nallin was a Major League Baseball umpire from 1915 to 1932 for the American League.
-He umpired the 1927 World Series and 1931 World Series.
-During his umpiring career, he was home plate umpire for three no-hitters: Ernie Koob's on May 5, 1917, Bob Groom's the very next day, and Charlie Robertson's perfect game on April 30, 1922.
-As of the end of the 2010 season, only two other umpires have called balls and strikes for two no-hitters in the same month: Bill Dinneen in September 1923 and Bill Deegan in May 1977.
-He was also the home-plate umpire during Ty Cobb's final game on September 11, 1928.
+Nallin played college football for two season as a halfback for Villanova College—now known as Villanova University—and served as the team's head football coach in 1899, compiling a record of 7–2–1.

+In baseball, Nallin had a professional career as an outfielder from 1904 through 1910, playing mainly for Class C and Class B teams.
+Nallin was a major-league umpire from 1915 to 1932 in the American League.
+He umpired in four different World Series.
+During his umpiring career, Nallin was home plate umpire for three no-hitters: Ernie Koob's on May 5, 1917; Bob Groom's the very next day; and Charlie Robertson's perfect game on April 30, 1922.
+Through the end of the 2010 season, only two other umpires had called balls and strikes for two no-hitters in the same month: Bill Dinneen in September 1923 and Bill Deegan in May 1977.
+Nallin was the base umpire for the Tim Murnane Benefit Game in September 1917, and was the home-plate umpire during Ty Cobb's final game on September 11, 1928.